courtney-palmer/Employ_Ease/README.md

-# Employ_Ease
-Simplify and excel in the entire job application process with Employ Ease—a comprehensive tool for job seekers.
+# Employ Ease with ChatGPT 3.5 API

 ## About Employ Ease